markqvist/Reticulum/README.md

     - Total bandwidth cost of setting up a link is 3 packets totalling 237 bytes
     - Low cost of keeping links open at only 0.62 bits per second

+## Examples of Reticulum Applications
+If you want to quickly get an idea of what Reticulum can do, take a look at the following resources.

+ - For an off-grid, encrypted and resilient mesh communications platform, see [Nomad Network](https://github.com/markqvist/NomadNet)
+ - For a distributed, delay and disruption tolerant message transfer protocol built on Reticulum, see [LXMF](https://github.com/markqvist/lxmf)

 ## Where can Reticulum be used?
 Over practically any medium that can support at least a half-duplex channel with 1.000 bits per second throughput, and an MTU of 500 bytes.
 Data radios, modems, LoRa radios, serial lines, AX.25 TNCs, amateur radio digital modes, ad-hoc WiFi, free-space optical links and similar systems are all examples of the types of interfaces Reticulum was designed for.